oliverbytes/revenuecat-client/README.md

 [![RevenueCat Client][product-screenshot]](https://github.com/nemoryoliver/revenuecat-client)

 We are very grateful that RevenueCat exists!
-It's now super easy to integrate In App Purchases feature with minimal code required and no complexity.
-Yes, you can use the Web Dashboard to see everything, but we feel that an app is better especially on mobile.
+It's now easier to integrate In-App Purchase features in our apps with minimal code and less complexity.
+Yes, you can use RevenueCat's Web Dashboard to see everything, but come on, an app is better on mobile.

-* This app is Open Source, but please use at your own risk.

 ### Features
 #### View Overview
-- filter by Date (previous & next buttons + date picker)
+- filter by Date (previous day & next day buttons + date picker)
-- shows values per platform (iOS & Android)
+- shows data per platform (iOS & Android)
 - shows last purchase, renewal, and trial conversion dates
+- RC Overview: Active Trials, Active Subscriptions, MRR, Revenue, Installs and Active Users in the last 28 days
 #### View Transactions
 - filter by Date (date picker)
 - search by Transaction ID